micmejia/bible-dump/AMPC/Ezekiel/Ezek 37.md

-Then say to them, Thus says the Lord God: Behold, I will take the children of Israel from among the nations to which they have gone, and will [^a]gather them from every side and bring them into their own land.
+Then say to them, Thus says the Lord God: Behold, I will take the children of Israel from among the nations to which they have gone, and will gather them from every side and bring them into their own land.